Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 ### Git Merge

-I use **git merge** for updating commits present in the parent branch(dev or main ) with my working branch.
-For example, A colleague worked on a feature branch named `add-navigation`, which has been merged into the **main branch**.
+I use this command for updating commits present in the parent branch(dev or main ) with my working branch.
+For example, A colleague worked on a feature branch named `add-navigation`, which has been merged into the `main branch`.

-If I want my feature branch to have the same updates as the **main branch**, I use git merge to transfer commits present in the main branch to the feature branch I’m working on.
+If I want my `feature branch` to have the same updates as the `main branch`, I use **git merge** to transfer commits present in the `main branch` to the feature branch I’m working on.

  #### How to merge a feature branch into the main branch